Skip to main content

 For Databricks Unity Catalog, the setup_Databricks.sh script has already created the following catalog: gen_ai and the following databases: web_bronze and web_silver.
 The tables are going to be created automatically on the first boot-up.

 1e.
-Explore the Low-Code Interface
+Explore the Visual Interface

-Explore the low-code interface
+Explore the interface

 When you open any Prophecy Pipeline, you’ll see lots of features accessible.
 From the Environment tab, browse available datasets and tables in the linked data catalog.
 See a variety of Gems available out-of-the-box by clicking for example the Transformation or Join/Split headers.
 The visually designed Pipeline is translated to actual Spark code written in Scala, pySpark, or SQL.
 Just click at the top of the canvas to switch from the visual editor to the code editor.
 At the very bottom notice there’s a button to commit local changes to Git.
 Prophecy Pipelines are committed to the user’s Git repository and therefore offer the best software development practices: code review, versioning, proper releases, etc.